Policy Post-Training (GR00T N1.7)#

 new_embodiment(case-insensitive; resolved toEmbodimentTag.NEW_EMBODIMENTbygr00t)

-To post-train the policy, open another terminal outside the Arena Base Docker container
+To post-train the policy, open another terminal outside the Arena Base Docker container, set up

 gr00t/experiment/launch_finetune.py \